gotoeveryone/twitter-bot/README.md

 ## Requirements

-- Python 3.7
+- Python 3.8
 - pipenv
-- AWS account (use to dynamoDB and Lambda)
+- AWS account (use to DynamoDB, Lambda and Secrets Manager)
 - Twitter Account

 ## Setup